lorae/household-size-demographics/README.md

 This repository provides full replication code for analyzing the extent to which American household sizes have changed over time, and by sociodemographic dimension.
 Detailed instructions for running the code follow.

+TODO: consolidate the .env (SLURM setup) and .Rproject instructions into one config section of this document

 # `data` directory
 If you have cloned this repository from GitHub, it will include a `data` directory which contains an empty `ipums_microdata` directory.
 Because of the large file size, this data is not stored on GitHub.
 Either request the file directly from the authors or follow these instructions to download the data from IPUMS directly: